 On the other hand, if a group of products becomes generally known by a brand name, that brand becomes a generic term and the manufacturer no longer has the exclusive right to its use.
 This is what happened to such former brand names as nylon and aspirin.

 Usually, there are two kinds of brands namely manufacturers, or producers brand, commonly referred to as “national brands” and middlemen brands, usually termed “private brands.”

 Companies take various approaches to building brands.
 The traditional approach is to create a different identity for each product a company sells so that if a problem develops with that product, the other items in the line will not suffer.
 This approach has the added advantage of allowing a company to create different product images for various market segments.
 Take, for example, Toyota Company with its varied products aimed at different types of buyers.
-The person who likes a Toyota Carina and the person who want a “Toyota Camry are looking for completely different things, even though both want a Toyota car.
+The person who likes a Toyota Carina and the person who wants a “Toyota Camry are looking for completely different things, even though both want a Toyota car.

 The entrepreneur has to think carefully about the benefits before spending millions of naira on a huge promotion campaign as the cost may drive up the price of the product.
 It is not a guarantee that consumers will buy a product just because they recognize the brand name.

-Before deciding to build a brand entrepreneur need to evaluate whether the payoff will be worth the investment.
+Before deciding to build a brand entrepreneurs need to evaluate whether the payoff will be worth the investment.
 Often the answer depends on the type of product.
 People are loyal to some types of branded products than others.

-Mundane product designed to handle tedious chores is less likely to inspire loyalty than products associated with an individual’s personal image.
+Mundane product designed to handle tedious chores is less likely to inspire loyalty than products associated with an individual’s image.

 There are three levels of brand loyalty: